 To sum up Credit Scores in New Zealand

 Honestly- I don’t think you should worry about your credit score at all.
 We live in New Zealand and not in America.
 I just found it an interesting exercise to see what information they hold about me, though.
 Ideally- I’d like them to know nothing about me.

 Then again, I might be biased in that my credit scores aren’t too bad.
 Let me know if your credit score has affected you.

-I dislike one of the credit score companies in particular- as they make you sign up for an online account and actually try to sell you loan offers based on your credit score.
-They also had the worst credit report in my opinion- in terms of the sheer amount of details that where wrong.
+I’m not too fond of one of the credit score companies in particular- as they make you sign up for an online account and actually try to sell you loan offers based on your credit score.
+They also had the worst credit report, in my opinion- in terms of the sheer amount of details that where wrong.
 Their score of me was also very different compared to the other two companies.

 And finally- Credit agencies are the only ones who benefit from Kiwis caring about their credit scores.
 So don’t worry about them!